tymyrddin/purple/source/docs/incident-response/build-programme.md

 ## Starting from where things stand

-The [ChangeShop framing](../foundations/change-management/what-it-is.md) applies here: the organisation already has an incident response capability, however informal.
+The [change framing](../foundations/change-management/what-it-is.md) applies here: the organisation already has an incident response capability, however informal.
 A first exercise does not introduce simulation into a vacuum.
 It introduces a new kind of scrutiny into a system that has already adapted to the absence of it.
 The resistance that sometimes meets a new exercise programme is not obstruction.
 It is the system registering that something is changing.